ALSA buffer overrun causes program exit

 The snd_pcm_prepare() should be called to recover pcm_handle from buffer underrun state.

-#2 Updated by fixeria about 2 years ago
+#2 Updated by fixeria over 2 years ago

 - Status changed from New to Feedback